7mind/izumi/doc/paradox/distage/00_distage.md

 ### Tagless Final Style with distage

-distage works well with tagless final style, for example, let's make [freestyle's tagless example](http://frees.io/docs/core/handlers/#tagless-interpretation) more flexible, by making implicit instances explicit and configurable with distage.
+distage works well with tagless final style.
+As an example, let's take [freestyle's tagless example](http://frees.io/docs/core/handlers/#tagless-interpretation) and make it safer and more flexible by replacing fragile wiring `import ._`'s with explicit modules.

-Fist, the program we want to write:
+First, the program we want to write:

 ```scala
 import cats.Monad